Part-time Home (UK) student funding

 How to apply

-Existing fee waiver recipients who are continuing in 2015/16 will be sent an application form directly.
+Existing fee waiver recipients who are continuing in the current academic year will be sent an application form directly.
 If you haven't already received this, please call us on +44 (0)117 32 85678 to request a form.

 Closing date for applications

-The closing date for SFE applications is the last day of February for courses starting in the Autumn term 2015.
-There is no closing date for the UWE Fee Waivers.
-However, as the waivers are paid for from the Learners Support Fund, successful applications depend on funds still being available.
+The closing date for SFE applications is the last day of February for courses starting in the autumn term of the current academic year.
+There is no closing date for the UWE Bristol Fee Waivers.
+However, as the waivers are paid for from the Learner Support Fund, successful applications depend on funds still being available.